 When used effectively, black and white can be beautiful, evocative, and alluring.
 If you are thinking that all you have to do to create a black and white image is drag saturation to zero, then you would be mistaken.
 It’s not that “black and white” (no pun intended).
 By changing the levels of red, blue, and green in an image, you can give a “regular” black and white image various, subtle tints.

 In each of the following examples, I took an image where I dropped the saturation to zero, then made slight adjustments to the red, green, and blue curves.
 I used another clip from Artgrid, taken from Mark Eberle‘s story Model Morning in Paris.

 Last, but certainly not least, is what I like to call a “Nostalgic” look.
 This is a look that reminds you of old photographs.
 It’s slightly desaturated, with just a hint of red or green.
 If I’m being honest, I do usually use a filter (or two) when replicating this look.
 But just like anything else, it can be done manually just like I’ve shown.

 Here’s an example of a color grade I did a few years ago when I was the editor for Frame.io where I took a clip from “La La Land” (which was brightly colored) and made it match the slightly “nostalgic” look of “Moonlight”.

 Here’s the tutorial showing how to do it.

 Share Your Color Grade Secrets

-So there you have it—a relatively easy way to create any look you want for your YouTube videos without having to buy any extra filters.
+So there you have it—a relatively easy way to create any look you want for your YouTube videos without having to buy any extra filters in Final Cut Pro.
 Let us know any tips and tricks you have for achieving different looks in your videos.